Frequently Asked Questions

 Travel Soccer is designed for players who have an interest and the ability to benefit from additional soccer training and to compete at a higher level of play.
 Because it is competitive, the program requires more time, effort, and commitment from both the player and parents.
 This is a commitment matched by the coaches and Board of Directors of FSC.
 From this shared commitment, your child’s development as a soccer player should progress more rapidly than if they played only recreational soccer.

 U8 to U19 based on their birth year.
-The age matrix for the 2019 season can be found at RDYSL Age Matrix.
+The age matrix can be found at RDYSL Age Matrix.

 For the season, we are continuing with our very successful U6 & U7 micro program for both Boys and Girls.
 Players in this age group will be coached in the technical aspects of the game during the indoor winter season in Fairport.